 - A scanner

-Of course, you can also pay for an extended warranty in a lot of places that can set you back about £40.
+Of course, you can also pay for an extended warranty in a lot of places.
+These can be replacement or repair plans and can cost anywhere from $5-$250 depending on the price of the product.

 Choosing IT Equipment

-The IT equipment you choose depends on a number of factors including your needs, what’s available, and your budget.
+The IT equipment you choose depends on a range of factors including your needs, what’s available, and your budget.
 Here’s some useful advice for those choosing what to buy.

 Define Your Needs

-There are a number of reasons for buying computer systems:
+There is a range of reasons for buying computer systems:

 - Research and study